cncf/kubernetes-community-days/content/organizing-creating-website.md

 ![Screenshot](/admin/img/howto/pr6.png)

-* When you open the pull request make sure “call checks have passed” and “the branch has no conflicts.
+* When you open the pull request make sure “all checks have passed” and “the branch has no conflicts.
 If there are any issues here, you need to fix them before you can close your pull request (see the next section on how to resolve conflicts).

 ![Screenshot](/admin/img/howto/pr7.png)